-Rotavirus Vaccine - This vaccine is required ONLY for children less than 60 months of age.
-One to four doses, dependent on age at first dose, of pneumococcal conjugate vaccine are required.
+Rotavirus Vaccine - This vaccine is required ONLY for children less than 8 months of age.
+Effective July 1, 2021, 2 or 3, dependent on age at first dose, of pneumococcal conjugate vaccine are required.

 Polio Vaccine.
 A minimum of 4 doses of polio vaccine.
 One dose must be administered on or after the fourth birthday.
 See supplemental guidance document for additional information.